Skip to main content

 Current Status: Partially Adopted

-Under the Chartered Accountants Act, 1949, the Institute of Chartered Accountants of India (ICAI) establishes ethical requirements for Chartered Accountants.
-ICAI has issued a Code of Ethics aligned with the 2024 edition of the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants.
-The Code incorporates the principles and requirements of the IESBA Code, with modifications to reflect national legal and regulatory requirements.
+ICAI establishes ethical requirements for Chartered Accountants through its Code of Ethics, 13th Edition, effective April 1, 2026.
+The Code is issued pursuant to ICAI's authority under the Chartered Accountants Act, 1949 and is based on the 2024 Handbook of the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants, with modifications to reflect national legal and regulatory requirements.

 Current Status: Adopted

 Under the Companies Act, 2013, the Ministry of Corporate Affairs (MCA) is responsible for prescribing accounting standards for companies in India.
-Accounting standards are developed through a standard-setting process led by the Accounting Standards Board of the Institute of Chartered Accountants of India (ICAI) and are notified by the MCA, thereby giving them legal authority.
+Accounting standards are developed through a standard-setting process led by the Accounting Standards Board of the Institute of Chartered Accountants of India (ICAI) and are notified by MCA through the Companies (Indian Accounting Standards) Rules, 2015, as amended.

 Current Status: Partially Adopted